 "It's something people experience every day, but they just don't understand it.
 And if you don't understand it, you can't communicate it and if you can't communicate it you can't address it."

 Taiwo's platform, PsyndUp, which will act as an online directory of mental health professionals working in Nigeria, is his attempt to address the disconnect between individuals who need mental health services and professionals who provide it.
 Until very recently, the conversation about mental health in Nigeria has not been a robust one.
 Legally, the Lunacy Act of 1958 is still the foundation for how mental health issues are addressed in Nigeria.
 The act allows anyone who falls under the definition of mentally ill to be arrested and detained in an asylum.
-Most people fail to understand that mental health and illness is a spectrum and should be medically treated as such.
+Most people fail to understand that mental health is a spectrum and should be medically treated as such.
 Instead, the one size shoe fits all method that is perpetuated by the 58-year-old act has lead many to stigmatize mental illness and relegate the term "mentally ill" to people who showcase visibly erratic behavior.
 As a result, many people are reluctant to express their need for mental health resources because of the fear of being stigmatized.